railsuser2014/openobject-doc-book-en/1/1_2_Guided_Tour/index.rst

 is often the case for proprietary software, OpenERP is a bit of an exception in the class of management software.

-Despite its comprehensiveness, OpenERP's interface and workflow management facilities are quite simple and intuitive to use.
-For this reason OpenERP is one of the few software packages with reference customers in both very small businesses (typically requiring simplicity) and large accounts (typically requiring wide functional coverage).
+Even though OpenERP is a comprehensive software, the user interface and workflow management facilities are quite simple and intuitive to use.
+For this reason, OpenERP is one of the few software packages with reference customers in both very small businesses (typically requiring simplicity) and large accounts (typically requiring wide functional coverage).